 Even though conferences can be physically exhausting, I still feel revived after participating in this year’s Write2ignite Conference.
 Not only through the reinforcing of my writing skills, but also through the refreshing of my spirit.

 If you didn’t attend the 2015 Write2Ignite Conference, allow me to share with you a glimpse of some blessings I witnessed.
-I’m sure others saw additional blessings, because you never know who is watching you at a writers’ conference.
+I’m sure others saw additional blessings, because you never know who’s watching you at a writers’ conference.

 Here’s my short list:

-A super, helpful young man named Dylan came to help the team set up for the conference.
-Dylan maintained a quiet presence during the entire conference and always there to help whenever called upon.
+A super helpful young man named Dylan came to help the team set up for the conference.
+Dylan maintained a quiet presence during the entire conference and was always there to help whenever called on.
 He also had excellent skills for locating items people misplaced.

-I saw numerous authors and editors taking time to chat with teens and adults outside of the classrooms.
-Award-winning author of six books, Jenny Cote paused to offer a word of praise to those selling their first published book.
+I saw numerous authors and editors taking time to chat with teens and adults outside the classrooms.
+Jenny Cote, an award-winning author of six books, paused to offer a word of praise to those selling their first published book.
 Those encouraging words go a long way.

 Later, another woman shared her testimony of how God spared her life in a horrific accident, providing her a second chance to accept His love and eternal salvation.
 She reminded us of the importance of seizing those opportunities today, not to wait.
 Even though this woman still experiences tremendous physical pain every day, she is using her written and spoken words to point others in the direction of her Savior.

 I watched people volunteer to help others all weekend—with an umbrella, a ride to lunch, and a seat in the auditorium.
 Smiles, prayers, and encouraging words weaved throughout the crowd.